sflorezo/pysfo/README.md

 __________
 ## Usage and Configurations

-I encourage the user to explore the modules `basic`, `batch_jobs`, `dbnomicstools` and `llmtools`.
+I encourage the user to explore the modules `basic`, `batch_jobs`, and `llmtools`.
 For these modules, the purpose of the methods definined in them should be straightforward.

 Some of the packages use API Keys, that the user will need to set.
 For `pulldata` the user will need to set its root raw path before starting to work.
 I will proceed to give a short description of necessary configurations.